Xylemon/Sven-Co-op-Low-Def-Model-Pack/README.md

 Sven Co-op Low-Def Pack - For Sven Co-op
 ========================================

+Restoring the look of classic Sven.

 About
 -----

 This is a Low-Def Pack for Sven Co-op.
 It's pretty much a copy and paste of SC 3.0 and stock Half-Life models and sounds.
 Only the base content is meant to be replaced, so don't be surprised if custom maps look out of place trying to match the "SD" content of normal Sven.

 The goal was to restore the look and feel back to the good old days of Sven Co-op 3.0, and to create/modify content to replace new models since 3.0.
 It